-The Montana Public Service Commission should follow suit and protect residential and small business utility customers by regulating data centers through a unique rate category and the use of large load tariffs.
+The Montana Public Service Commission should follow suit and protect residential and small business utility customers by regulating data centers through a unique rate class and the use of large load tariffs.

 A large load tariff creates a separate electricity charge for massive power users like data centers to cover the huge costs of the necessary new and improved infrastructure.
+It should include minimum contract lengths.